 The reduced body weight of Skn-1 KO mice was not due to decreased food intake or nutrient absorption but to increased energy consumption, which resulted in a lower body fat ratio.
-Skn-1 KO mice exhibited slightly but significantly higher urinary epinephrine and dopamine, implying an increase in the total amounts of these hormones released in 24 hours.
+Skn-1 KO mice exhibited slightly but significantly higher urinary epinephrine and dopamine, implying an increase in the total amounts of these hormones released in 24 h.
 Because there was no difference in the expression of the biosynthetic enzymes for catecholamine in the adrenal glands, it is unlikely that this significant increase in catecholamine excretion was caused by catecholamine overproduction.
-Because peripheral secretion of catecholamine is induced by activation of the brain, it is tempting to speculate that the sympathetic nervous system in Skn-1 KO mice is activated by unidentified signals from the GI tract to the brain and not alteration of brain function.
+Because peripheral secretion of catecholamine is induced by activation of the sympathetic nervous system (Watanabe et al., 1988) and Skn-1a is not expressed in the brain, it is tempting to speculate that the sympathetic nervous system in Skn-1 KO mice is activated by unidentified signals from the GI tract to the brain and not alteration of brain function.